-More than two-thirds of the $73 million U.S. Environmental Protection Agency Chesapeake Bay Program funds are directed toward state governments, local governments and other partners to help them meet the goals of the Chesapeake Bay Total Maximum Daily Load (Bay TMDL) and the Chesapeake Bay Watershed Agreement.
+More than two-thirds of the $85 million U.S. Environmental Protection Agency (EPA) Chesapeake Bay Program funds are directed toward state governments, local governments and other partners to help them meet the goals of the Chesapeake Bay Total Maximum Daily Load (Bay TMDL) and the Chesapeake Bay Watershed Agreement.
 The remaining Chesapeake Bay Program funds support the operation of the Chesapeake Bay Program office; the coordination of data collection and scientific research, monitoring and modeling; reporting on the quality of the Chesapeake Bay ecosystem; and outreach to enhance environmental stewardship.
 Additional Environmental Protection Agency funds are directed toward jurisdictions through non-point source grants, pollution control grants and infrastructure assistance grants.

 The U.S. Department of Defense funds regional operations and maintenance that support the prevention of stormwater runoff, upgrades to wastewater treatment plants, water quality monitoring, land conservation, natural resources planning and management, and environmental outreach and stewardship.
 Under the U.S. Department of Defense, the U.S. Army Corps of Engineers supports small- and large-scale studies and design and construction projects that benefit habitats and fisheries.

-While the Departments of Homeland Security and Transportation do support restoration in the watershed, their activities did not meet the definitional limits of this crosscut and were not reported.
-More information about federal funding to support restoration in the watershed can be found in the Chesapeake Bay Restoration Spending Crosscut.
+While the Department of Transportation does support restoration in the watershed, its activities did not meet the definitional limits of this crosscut and were not reported.

-The seven watershed jurisdictions—including Delaware, the District of Columbia, Maryland, New York, Pennsylvania, Virginia and West Virginia—reported investing an estimated $1.23 billion in watershed restoration through state programs in fiscal 2016.
-This marked a slight increase from the estimated investments of fiscal 2015, and is $252 million below the estimated fiscal 2017 budget of $1.54 billion.
+The seven watershed jurisdictions—including Delaware, the District of Columbia, Maryland, New York, Pennsylvania, Virginia and West Virginia—reported investing an estimated $1.1 billion in watershed restoration through state programs in fiscal 2020.

-A call for funding data to support the next Chesapeake Bay Restoration Spending Crosscut is expected to be made in 2017.
+A call for funding data to support the next Chesapeake Bay Restoration Spending Crosscut will be made in the summer of 2021.